 - Related topics

-Your system must have OAuth 2.0 enabled and support the authorization code grant flow type.
+- Your system must support OAuth 2.0 and the authorization code grant flow.

-If you have not implemented OAuth 2.0, you can use Login with Amazon (LWA) as your OAuth 2.0 provider or any provider that has a certificate signed by an Amazon-approved certificate authority.
-The Amazon-approved certificate authorities includes the certificate list here.
+If you do not have your own authorization server, you can use Login with Amazon (LWA) or any OAuth 2.0 provider that has a certificate signed by an Amazon-approved certificate authority.
 Note that you cannot use

 https://letsencrypt.org/, even though it is on the certificate list.

-In addition, access tokens provided by your system must have a lifetime of at least 6 minutes.
-This means the
+- Access tokens that your system provides must have a lifetime of at least 6 minutes.
+This means that the

-expires_in parameter of your access token response must be greater or equal to 360.
+expires_inparameter of your access token response must be greater than or equal to 360.